LIVE MORE LIFE, BE MORE iIrish

 Why are so many firefighters Irish?
 When the potato famine broke out in Ireland, nearly 2 million Irish immigrants settled in the United States.
 They ended up in big cities like New York, Chicago, Boston, and Baltimore.
 They were met with widespread anti-Irish and anti-Catholic prejudice and discrimination.

 Due to this, they were forced to take jobs that were dangerous and paid very little, such as law enforcement and firefighting.
-Since then, Irish Americans have sought out these jobs not only out of necessity, but because of family tradition as well.
-There are many firefighters working now that are 3rd or 4th generation firefighters.
+Since then, Irish Americans have sought out these jobs not only out of necessity but because of family tradition as well.
+Many firefighters are working now that are 3rd or 4th generation firefighters.

 More Than Fire and Water